Cascais-Portugal.com

 This exclusivity continues today, and Cascais remains one of the most desirable destinations in the Lisbon region.
 It offers an elegant blend of fishing heritage, 19th-century grandeur and the excitement of modern tourism.

 The Boca do Inferno – A unique cliff formation on the rugged coastline to the north of Cascais.
+The collapsed cave may appear tame on a summer's day, but during a violent winter's storm it deservedly earns its name, Hell's Mouth (Boca do Inferno).

 Cascais is a fantastic destination for a day trip from Lisbon.
 The town's varied selection of historic buildings and beautiful beaches, along with its vibrant atmosphere, means it will appeal to a wide range of tourists.

-All of the main tourist attractions in Cascais can be easily walked to, with none of the steep hills that you would encounter in Lisbon and Sintra.
-As Cascais is a bustling resort town, there is a wide selection of restaurants, bars and shops to choose from.
+All of the main tourist attractions in Cascais can be easily walked between, with none of the steep hills that you would encounter in Lisbon and Sintra.
+As Cascais is a bustling resort town, there is a wide selection of restaurants, bars and shops to choose from, and the town is connected to Lisbon by a direct and inexpensive train service.

-Related articles: Cascais introduction The best sights of Cascais
+Related articles: Sights of Cascais

 The Praça 5 de Outubro is the heart of Cascais

-The map below displays a suggested day trip to Cascais.
+The map below displays a suggested day trip to Cascais and this is the route we have shown friends and family when they visit us in Lisbon.
 The tour begins at Cascais train station and ends at Estoril train station, where it is possible to catch the same train back to Lisbon.
-The total tour is 11km, but it can be reduced to 3.2km if you don't include the Paredão de Cascais and the Estoril section.
-(Note: zoom out to see all of the points)

 Related article: The Cabo da Roca